NebulaVRF/vrf-core/README.md

 ## FAQ

 **Is the randomness deterministic?**
-Yes—same seed → same output.
+Yes, same seed → same output.
 This allows verifiability.

 **Can attackers predict the randomness?**
 Not if the seed is secret and committed before reveal.